Victoria Beckham Brand Review: What’s Worth It and What I’d Skip

 What products make you feel more confident?
 Let me know in the comments below!
 Let me know if there’s anything else you’d like to see here on LiftBakeLove, and thanks for reading!
 As always, some links may be affiliate links that support the blog, but all reviews/opinions are completely my own and unsponsored.

 I own almost everything that Lisa Eldridge has come out with except for her lip liners and foundation and have generally been super happy with the products (including the lipsticks, highlighter, blushes, and lip glosses).
 When I saw these eyeshadows come out last year, I knew I wanted to try a couple and have been testing them since then for this review.
 If you’d like to see a full Lisa Eldridge brand run down, let me know in the comments below!
-And, of course, thank you so much for being here, and it would mean so much to me if you subscribe here or on Instagram @liftbakelove for new posts.
+And, of course, thank you so much for being here, and it would mean so much to me if you subscribe here for new posts.

 Spoilers: I absolutely love this eyeshadow.
 This formula is so quick and easy to use.
 It’s almost like a mousse and feels half way between a cream and a liquid.
 I’ve tried using a brush and fingers, with and without a primer, and applying directly from the doe-foot and from my hand – nothing I tried didn’t work out amazingly.
 The formula doesn’t crease and looks exactly the same all day.
 I tested it on a 17 hour makeup day, and it honestly could have just been applied.
 I even did an hour and a half long gym session, and it didn’t budge.
 I’ve used it as one sheer layer, a thicker application, and layered on top of itself, and it looked great all three ways.
 I love how I have enough time to play with it and blend it out however I want before it sets down.
 They’re also both some of the more spangly eyeshadows I’ve ever used, which may be the thing I love about them the most.